 The word “yoga” comes from a Sanskrit root “yuj” which means “union”, or “yoke”, “to join”, “to direct and concentrate one's attention”, with the roots of yoga being grounded firmly in the eastern world.
 Archaeological explorations undertaken in the early 20th century uncovered male statues seated in the historic “lotus” position.
 The figures date back to the Indus Valley Civilization that occupied what is now a modern-day Pakistan and parts of India, and thus yoga is estimated to be over 5000 years old.

 Over time, a multitude of forms of yoga have evolved, including Kundalini, Anusara, Ashtanga, Vanyasa to Bikram yoga.
 Whilst the popularity of yoga grows, in parallel, the different styles of yoga emerging also grow.
-In modern day America, 36 million1 people are estimated to practise yoga and meditation regularly, prompting the nickname “yogi” to define an individual that adopts a yoga practise.
-How can it be that a spiritual practise from the eastern world has migrated globally with such popularity?
+In modern day America, 36 million people are estimated to practise yoga and meditation regularly, prompting the nickname “yogi” to define an individual that adopts a yoga practise.1 How can it be that a spiritual practise from the eastern world has migrated globally with such popularity?
 Yoga and meditation are not simply hobbies that you choose to dip in and out of as you please; to make spiritual “progress” one must make a commitment.
 So why do people commit to yoga?

 The increasing popularity of yoga and meditation has spawned surplus scientific research that explores the myriad of self-reported benefits “yogis” claim to experience.
 But are these benefits supported by robust scientific evidence?
 What cellular and molecular mechanisms underpin them?
 In recent years, the developments in scientific technology has produced exciting research that brings scientists ever closer to unravelling the mystery of the mind-body connection.